Associate Professor, Department of History, University of Texas at Austin, 2019-present.

 Refereed Articles and Book Chapters

 “A Laboratory for Tropical Ecology: Colonial Models and American Science at Cinchona, Jamaica.”
 In Spatializing the History of Ecology: Sites, Journeys, Mappings, edited by Raf de Bont and Jens Lachmund, (New York: Routledge, 2017): 56-78.

 “‘The Jungle at Our Door’: Panama and American Ecological Imagination in the Twentieth Century.”
 In Ashley Carse, Christine Keiner, Pamela M. Henson, Marixa Lasso, Paul S. Sutter, Megan Raby, and Blake Scott, “Panama Canal Forum: From the Conquest of Nature to the Construction of New Ecologies,” Environmental History 21, no. 2 (2016): 260-269.

 “Ark and Archive: Making a Place for Long-term Research on Barro Colorado Island, Panama.”
 Isis 106, no. 4 (2015): 798-824.

-Awarded the History of Science Society’s 2016 Price/Webster Prize for best article appearing in Isis during the years 2013-2015.
+Awarded the History of Science Society’s 2016 Price/Webster Prize.